mjDelta/face-recognition-keras/README.md

 - [ ] Xception backend
 - [ ] DenseNet backend

-## Face Detection and Affine Transformation
+## <a href="https://github.com/mjDelta/face-recognition-keras/blob/master/align_face.py">Face Detection and Affine Transformation</a>
+I use Dlib and opencv for this preprocessing procedure.
+Dlib does the quick face detection, while opencv does cropping and affine transformation. </br>

 ## Different Backends
 ## Choose a Threshold
 ## Results